ebu/mcma-projects-dotnet/multi-cloud-ai-workflow-az/README.md

 dotnet tool install -g dotnet-script
 ```
 * Latest version of Terraform and available in PATH.
 See the [Terraform website](https://www.terraform.io/)
+* The Azure CLI.
+Download and install from [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)
-* Azure account with an existing subscription
+* An Azure account with an existing subscription
     * As part of the setup process, we will configure a service principal for use by Terraform deployment process (see [Setup in Azure Portal](#setup-in-azure-portal) below)
-* AWS account
+* AWS account with access key and secret key that can be used to deploy resources
-* Azure video indexer account, a free account can be used for testing.
-Follow these instructions: https://docs.microsoft.com/en-us/azure/cognitive-services/video-indexer/video-indexer-use-apis
+* Azure video indexer account.
+A free account can be used for testing.
+Follow these instructions: [https://docs.microsoft.com/en-us/azure/cognitive-services/video-indexer/video-indexer-use-apis

 ## Setup procedure
 1. Clone this repository to your local harddrive